Student Chapter Membership

 Emerging Professional Membership

-Emerging professional membership allows NAHB student members in affiliated student chapters in any program to remain members at a reduced rate for three years after graduation.
-In addition, it allows approximately 12,000 HBI graduates annually studying at any HBI program to become a member at a reduced rate for three years after graduation.
+Emerging professional membership allows NAHB student members in affiliated student chapters at post-secondary, associate, and secondary programs to remain NAHB members at a reduced rate for three years after graduation.
+In addition, it allows graduates from any Home Builders Institute (HBI) program, and graduates from American Council for Construction Education (ACCE) accredited programs, to become a member at a reduced rate for three years after graduation.